-• What are we going to do this year to improve public and community transport links to NHS sites and services?
+• What are we going to do in 2024/25 to improve public and community transport links to NHS sites and services?

 The location of the hospital makes it difficult to enhance public and community transport links, as these are dependent on third party interaction.
 The demand in the local vicinity is low therefore to promote better transport opportunities is limited.
+We currently offer visitor pick up and drop off services from the local train station using a local taxi service.
+This is mainly to support visitors who struggle with car transport, but we are looking at options to extend this service to offer to all, managed by the site transport.
 This will be reviewed, and where possible developed, by the Climate Change and Sustainability Group.

-Decarbonisation of our fleet is also a priority for the hospital.
-We are working to remove all petrol and diesel fuelled cars from our fleet by 2025.
+We are working to remove all petrol and diesel fuelled cars from our fleet.

-The following table sets out how many renewable powered and fossil fuel vehicles were in The State Hospitals Board for Scotland fleet at the end of March 2022 and March 2023:
+The following table sets out how many renewable powered and fossil fuel vehicles were in The State Hospitals Board for Scotland's fleet at the end of March 2023 and March 2024:

-March 2022 March 2023

-Total vehicles % Zero Emissions Vehicles Total vehicles % Zero Emissions Vehicles Difference in % Zero Emissions Vehicles

-Cars 1 1 0 0

-Light commercial vehicles 7 2 7 2 No difference

-Heavy vehicles 2 0 2 0 No difference
+March 2023 Total vehicles March 2023 % Zero tailpipe emissions vehicles March 2024 Total vehicles March 2024 % Zero tailpipe emissions vehicles Difference in % zero tailpipe emissions vehicles Cars 0 0 0 0 Light commercial vehicles 7 2 7 2 No difference Heavy vehicles 2 0 0 0 No difference (see note below) Specialist vehicles 5 0 5 0 No difference